yaroslav0507/GeoSolar/README.md

-# AOG - Artel Outsoursing Group
+# GEOSOLAR - Web service for calculation of a perfect solar module tilt angle.